mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ## Final Step. **Activate CRUD**:

-In order to activate the CRUD for your project, you can contact your Mia Platform's responsible to create a connection with Mongo.
+In order to activate the CRUD for your project, you can contact your Mia Platform's responsible to create a connection with MongoDB.